scrapjs/audio-through-stream/readme.md

   }?,

   //Optional buffer formats to use when connected to raw streams, like `node-speaker`.
-  //By undefined, pcm-util default format is used. inputFormat?, outputFormat?
+  //By default, pcm-util default format is used. inputFormat?, outputFormat?
 );

-//End stream
-through.end();

 //Throw error, not breaking the pipe through.error(error|string);